 What to say or do when someone is rude AF

 Who knows why people say the things they do.
 I know I’ve said a few things a million times over that someone thought was inconsiderate or inappropriate.
 I do it because I am uncomfortable with small talk and it usually leads to me putting my foot in my mouth.
 I’m human.
-But, some people say things to inflict and to provoke or they don’t have a filter.
+But, some people say things to inflict pain and to provoke.
+Maybe they don’t have a filter.
 What is the best way to handle rude comments?
 Here’s a few tips:

 Physically remove yourself from the situation.
 Or, if you can turn, swivel or pivot your way out of the conversation, do it.
 A turned back says a lot.